 There are a variety of stepper motors available in the market.
-The most popular type of motor is the hybrid type, which includes the permanent magnet from the permanent magnet type, and the tooth construction from the variable reluctance type.
-There are 2-phase, 5-phase, and high resolution designs.
+The most popular type of motor is the hybrid type, which combines the permanent magnet from the permanent magnet type, and the tooth construction from the variable reluctance type.
+With the hybrid type, there are 2-phase, 5-phase, and high resolution designs.
 Motors can also be pre-assembled with additional options for different purposes.
 For example, there are motors with an electromagnetic brake, encoder, or gearhead.

 - Performing quick indexing operations over short distances